Non-Archimedean and motivic stationary phase formulas: The motivic case

 is open in $K\ls t^n$.

-When the definable subassignment $\Lambda$ is the final object $\{*\}$, we say that the definable subassignment $\Omega$ is \emph{open}. \end{definition}
+When the definable subassignment $\Lambda$ is the final object $\{*\}$, we say that the definable subassignment $\Omega$ is \emph{open}. \end{defi}

-\begin{remark} Let $K$ a field of $\Field_k$.
-In Definition \ref{def:def-open}, we do not specify the topology on the space $K\ls t^n$ because, since the field $K\ls t^n$ is complete for the $t$-adic topology, all norms on the finite-dimensional vector space $K\ls t^n$ over the field~$K\ls t$ are equivalent.
-Then we will use the norm
+\begin{rema} Let $K$ a field of $\Field_k$.
+In Definition~\ref{def:def-open}, we do not specify the topology on the space $K\ls t^n$ because, since the field $K\ls t^n$ is complete for the $t$-adic topology, all norms on the finite-dimensional vector space $K\ls t^n$ over the field~$K\ls t$ are equivalent.
+We will use the norm